asel-ik/asel-ik/README.md

 - 👋 Hi, I’m @asel-ik
 - 👀 I’m interested in reproducible data analysis and everything R.
-- 🌱 I’m currently learning methods of data analysis and ethics in data science.
+- 🌱 I’m currently working on creating learning materials for Python module for the Data Science Institute's summer program at the University of Toronto.
 - 📫 How to reach me: the easiest way probably via LinkedIn https://www.linkedin.com/in/asel-kushkeyeva-5b36131b5/

 <!---